 Help for Mentor Coordinators

-Mentoring in the context of church means developing a one-on-one relationship with a youth for the purpose of spiritual nurture.
+Mentoring in the context of church means nurturing relationships between youth and specific adults for the purpose of nurturing faith in youth through a strong relationships within congregation.

 Why do we mentor youth?